 I began My Science Fiction Adventure in June 2019, documenting my thoughts on the future of work and my experience in working in a salaried job for only a short time each week while using the rest of the time for freelance work and personal projects.

 Between 2012 and 2015 I wrote a blog on technology and society called I Don’t Want to Be A Nerd!
-I discontinued that blog due to work and lifestyle changes, but many of my articles on technology and society (below) began as thoughts on this blog.
+I discontinued that blog due to work and lifestyle changes, but many of my articles on technology and society (below) began as thoughts on that blog.

 I’ve published numerous technical articles on digital watermarking, digital rights management, privacy, and other topics.
 See my academic page for details.